DavidBetteridge/DavidBetteridge.github.io/source_files/about.md

 ### Skills

 I've got over 20 years of experience as a professional software developer.
 During that time I've used a number of different programming languages and technologies.
-My current area of expertise is on the Microsoft Stack (C#, F#, SQL Server, Windows and .net Core).
+My current area of expertise is on Python, React.js, AWS and Postgres.
+Previously I was using the Microsoft Stack (C#, F#, SQL Server, Windows and .net Core).

 I've also got a keen interest in Cyber Security,  and have completed twice in the Masterclass final of the [Cyber Security Challenge](https://www.cybersecuritychallenge.org.uk/).